-The Directors have considered the ongoing impact from the COVID-19 pandemic and remain of the view that this will have a limited financial impact on the Company's resources and continuing existence.
-As part of the assessment of going concern the Directors took into account the uncertain economic outlook associated with the pandemic which included the level of cash and cash equivalents and readily realisable securities which could meet short-term commitments, the ability of the Company to meet its liabilities and on-going expenses from investments, revenue forecasts for the forthcoming year, the ability of the Company and its service providers to continue to meet service levels and lastly performing stress testing (see page 36).
-After completing the assessment the Directors have a reasonable expectation that the Company will be able to meet its obligations to 13 December 2022, being twelve months from the date of approval of the financial statements and therefore the financial statements have been prepared on a going concern basis.
+As part of the assessment of going concern the Directors took into account the uncertain economic outlook associated with ongoing COVID-19 pandemic, political instability globally, supply shortages, inflationary pressures and the war in Ukraine which included the level of cash and cash equivalents and readily realisable securities which could meet short-term commitments, the ability of the Company to meet its liabilities and on-going expenses from investments, revenue forecasts for the forthcoming year, the ability of the Company and its service providers to continue to meet service levels and lastly performing stress testing (see page 36).
+The directors have considered the climate related risks on the Company and have concluded any impact would be minimal given the investments are valued using quoted market prices which factor in such risks (see note 22).
+After completing the assessment, the Directors have a reasonable expectation that the Company will be able to meet its obligations to 19 December 2023, being twelve months from the date of approval of the financial statements and therefore the financial statements have been prepared on a going concern basis.